TBD54566975/dap/README.md

 ## Domain
 The domain portion of a DAP is a string that represents the _domain_ that the DAP is registered at.
 The domain is used to resolve the DAP to a DID.

+# Resolution
+The following steps are taken to resolve a DAP:
+1. split the DAP into the local handle and domain using '@' as the delimiter
+2. construct a `did:web` DID using the domain as the method specific identifier
+3. resolve the resulting DID to retrieve the DID Document.
+4. Find the `service` of type `dapregistry` in the DID Document
+5. Use the `serviceEndpoint` of the resulting service to construct the following URL `<serviceEndpoint>/daps/<local-handle>`
+6. Make a GET request to the constructed URL
+7. The response will contain the DID associated to the DAP
+8. Resolve the DID to retrieve the DID Document
+9. Find all of the `maddr` services in the DID Document

 # Money Address